Familial hemiplegic migraine: FHM3 (SCN1A)

 The final known locus FHM3 is the SCN1A gene, which encodes a sodium channel α subunit.
 The only study so far that has found mutations in this gene discovered the same Q1489K mutation in three of 20 families (15%) with 11 other kindreds (55%) already having mutations in CACNA1A or ATP1A2.
 This mutation is located in a highly conserved region of an intracellular loop connecting domains three and four.
 This mutation results in a greatly hastened (two- to four-fold) recovery from inactivation compared to wild-type.
 As this channel is important for action potential generation in neurons, the Q1489K mutant is expected to result in hyperexcitable neurons.

-FHM4 (1q31)
+FHM4 candidate

-The final locus for FHM maps to the q-arm of chromosome 1.
-A number of attractive candidate genes occur in this area, though no mutations in them have yet been linked to FHM4.
+The axonal protein PRRT2, associated with the exocytosis complex, may be a fourth causal gene for FHM, but this is still under debate.

 Other genetic associations

 Other genes associated with this condition are proline-rich transmembrane protein 2 (PRRT2) and SLC4A4, which encodes the electrogenic NaHCO_{3} cotransporter NBCe1.